DeepakRajjj/Quotes-generator-/README.md

 # Quotes-generator-
-Quotes generator with background change at every click
+Quotes generator with background change at every click using html,css and javascript